 Sump pumps are a vital part of most homes in the Edmonton area.
 They serve an important purpose that some people are not aware of.
 The water that sump pumps are removing from your home comes from either rain, melting snow, or groundwater in areas that have a high water table.

-Sump pumps are mechanical devices which vary in quality significantly; unfortunately many of the consumer grade pumps are on the lower end of the scale.
+Sump pumps are mechanical devices that vary in quality significantly; unfortunately, many consumer-grade pumps are on the lower end of the scale.
 This is also common in new construction as the pump only needs to survive the duration of the warranty for the builder to fulfill their obligation to the new homeowner.
-Fortunately there are better quality pumps available but it can be difficult for consumers to determine which is which.
+Fortunately, there are better quality pumps available but it can be difficult for consumers to determine which is which.

 While the damage won’t be as bad if your basement isn’t finished it will still be a huge hassle and will likely require professional cleanup.
 If you have finished your basement you should really consider some additional safety measures to keep your basement dry because you have already made a sizeable investment to finish it.

 Below are a few different ways that you can get some additional piece of mind if basement flooding is something that keeps you up at night.

 Water alarms can be a good solution for those on a budget.
 There are lots of alarm options available on the market with a variety of features.
 All of the current models available have an audible alarm and some are able to communicate with your phone via an app or email alerts.
 The best model for this approach would be one with a sensor extension that can be lowered into the sump pit so you will know when the water level has risen above the normal level.
 This way you’ll have some warning before the water level crests the floor.

 Using a water alarm as your flood prevention method isn’t ideal as you will still have to act quickly if your sump pump fails, but if you are comfortable with that risk this could be a viable budget-friendly solution.